-A particularly common thing in the UK is for housing to be owned by local councils or not-for-profit housing associations.
+A particularly common thing in the UK is for housing to be owned by local councils or non-profit housing associations.
 About 20% of housing in the UK is owned by these groups and rented to people, with the aim that allocation be based on their need.
-The US equivalent, in both function and reputation, is the "projects", officially known as "Section 8" or "housing vouchers", also known colloquially as "HUD apartments".
+The US equivalent, in both function and reputation, is the "projects", officially known as "Section 8" or "housing vouchers", also known colloquially as "HUDnote apartments".

 The bulk of these houses were built in the period of the 1930s to the 1960s.
 The Second World War in particular created large demand for them, and not coincidentally a lot of space for them to be put.

-In the '80s, the Thatcher government created the "Right to Buy" scheme, which allowed people to purchase their homes at a discounted price after a certain period.
+In The '80s, the Thatcher government created the "Right to Buy" scheme, which allowed people to purchase their homes at a discounted price after a certain period.
 This resulted in much of the former stock disappearing into the private market and "council house" becoming a pejorative term.

 Many councils have decided the best way to solve their housing problems is with the judicious use of high explosives, demolishing tower blocks and building better houses.

 There is also a somewhat prevalent view among the middle classes that people living in council houses are richer than before, but are using this wealth as disposable income rather than for social mobility, as in the joke "What is the technical name for the box attached to a satellite dish?"
 "A council house."

 - Kidulthood and its sequel Adulthood.

 - Made in Dagenham is about women trying to get equal rights at the Ford Plant in Dagenham in the 1960s.
 It features scenes filmed at the Mardyke Estate in Rainham (see below).

 - Harry Brown is set on an unnamed London (TOW says Elephant and Castle neighbourhood) council estate.